anna-farino/RiskAi/RE_ARCHITECTURE_PLAN.md

    - Parallel run of old and new systems during transition

 2. **Performance Degradation**
-   - Mitigation: Implement caching layer
-   - Database query optimization
+   - Mitigation: Database query optimization
    - Consider read replicas for heavy read operations
+   - Caching layer to be implemented in future phase

 3. **AI Processing Bottleneck**
    - Mitigation: Queue-based processing with rate limiting